julsemaan/fingerbank_client/README.md

     rake fingerbank:update

 We also suggest you install this in a crontab or other job manager so it updates the database nightly.
-The new Fingerbank database is released at 2AM Eastern time.
+The new Fingerbank database is released everyday at 2AM Eastern time.

 ## Usage

-If you are using Ruby on Rails, then you will have access to the current device computed by Fingerbank by calling `current_device`.
+If you are using Ruby on Rails, then you will have access to the current device computed by Fingerbank by calling `current_device` in your controllers.

 For example :

+    def index
       current_device.name
+    end

 You also have access to the Fingerbank client, though `fingerbank_client`

 If you are using the library outside of Ruby on Rails, then the following code will allow you to obtain the result of `current_device`.

     fingerbank_client = FingerbankClient.new(:key => "1234567890")
-    current_device = fingerbank_client.lookup("Some user agent")
+    current_device = fingerbank_client.lookup(:user_agent => "Some user agent")

 Here are the most interesting methods for a device